About Blue Lotus Crushed Flowers (Nymphaea caerulea)

 Preparation of Blue Lotus Tea

 Blue Lotus can be used to make tea at home.
-Take around 5 grams of crushed Nymphaea caerulea, soak it well in hot water for 7-10 minutes to make Blue Lotus tea at home.
+Take around 3-5 grams of Nymphaea caerulea flowers, soak it well in 1-2 cups hot water for 7-10 minutes, to make Blue Lotus tea at home.

 Our herbal products and texts are not intended to diagnose, treat, or prevent any sickness.
 If you have a serious health problem or medicinal questions please consult a physician.
 Please also always consult a doctor before you wanna change your personal or medical lifestyle.
 Our herbal products can have positive effects on your health.
 The dosage information shown on our website is just a suggestion.
 If you have any further questions about the ingredients of our products don’t hesitate to contact us.